altocodenl/tagaway/readme.md

    5. `open prev|next`: decrements or increments `State.open`, with wraparound if going back when on the first picture or when going forward on the last picture.
    6. `touch start`: only performs actions if `State.open` is set.
 Sets `State.lastTouch`.
    7. `touch end`: only performs actions if `State.open` is set.
 Reads and deletes `State.lastTouch`.
 If it happened less than a second ago, it invokes `open prev` or `open next`, depending on the direction of the touch/swipe.
+   8. `goto location`: takes a `pic` with `loc` field as its argument.
+Opens Google Maps in a new tab with the specified latitude & longitude.

 5. Upload
    1. `change State.page`: if `State.page` is `upload`, 1) if no `Data.account`, `query account`; 2) if no `Data.tags`, `query tags`.